ethersphere/swarm-extension/README.md

 The Swarm protocol to address other P2P content is `bzz`.
 It makes a redirection to the BZZ endpoint of the Bee node.
 If you type `bzz://{content-address}` into the address bar, the page will be redirected to `http(s)://{your-bzz-node-host}/bzz/{content-address}`.
 This requires the default search engine of the browser to be set to Google.
 It also behaves the same on simple google searches on `https://google.com`.

-Additionally, the extension currently [injects a script](src/contentscript/index.ts) on document load so that dApp pages could refer any other P2P resources.
-These references will request the configured Bee client of the user.
-It is injected to every page basically, so any frontend application can utilize this feature.

 There will be need for other Swarm specific protocols (or extend the current one), which handle different type of feeds and mutable content.